kimj98/Wrapsody-Chatbot/README.md

  ```

  Burger, Pizza, and Noodle shows the list of their menus.
- In case of food concept has those three food concepts.
+ These three concepts are the part of the food concept.
- Therefore, the above script will printed out if user input is "Meat Lovers pizza".
+ Therefore, the above script will print out "I love that too" when user input the "pasta"